History repeated: Semenyo equals De Bruyne’s 2015 Man City record

 Matching a mark linked to De Bruyne, viewed by many as a modern icon at the Etihad, shows how swiftly Semenyo has adapted to the manager’s complex demands.

-According to Squawka, his strike against Fulham meant he became the first footballer to score in each of his first two home Premier League outings for City since De Bruyne achieved that feat in October 2015.
+According to Squawka, his strike against Fulham made him the first City player to score in each of his first two home Premier League outings since De Bruyne achieved the feat in October 2015.

 StatCity adds that the Belgian reached his landmark against West Ham United and Newcastle United.